-Other add-ons to an awning's cost include a motion sensor which enables the unit to retract on its own if winds reach a certain predetermined speed.
-Not to mention the sun and rain sensor, which when activated will either open or close depending on the weather.
-Either one of these special features is valued at $1,000 above the base price.
+Other add-ons to a retractable rolling awning's cost include a motion sensor that enables the unit to retract on its own if winds reach a certain predetermined speed.
+Not to mention the sun and rain sensor, which, when activated, will either open or close depending on the weather.
+Either one of these unique features is valued at $1,000 above the base price.

-Don’t forget you have many choices regarding the finished look of your awning.
-Whether you choose a valance which comes in a variety of styles, a volant or our unique, ‘little big system’, we are sure you'll find a finishing touch to your awning that will suit your tastes.
+Don’t forget you have many choices regarding the finished look of your retractable rolling awning.
+Whether you choose a valance which comes in a variety of styles, a volant or our unique, ‘little big system,' we are sure you'll find a finishing touch to your awning that will suit your tastes.

 Repairing an electrical problem with your retractable awning can cost between $80 and $250.
 This includes materials and hiring an electrician.
 If you have a retractable awning and the mechanism isn't working correctly, the problem could be electrical.
 This might be a minor electrical issue like a blown fuse or a short.
 We do not recommend you try to fix this problem by yourself.

 The most expensive part to repair is the motor, which ranges in price between $150 and $500.
-Examples of this problem include your awning not retracting which could signal either a replacement or repair.
+Examples of this problem include your awning not retracting, which could signal either a replacement or repair.
 Motor issues range from minor to major.
-Usually for major issues, replacement is the best choice.
+Usually, for significant issues, replacement is the best choice.